All statistics in the following article were gathered in November 2021.

 - Roblox is an online gaming platform and game creation website.
 There are many games that you can play on Roblox, but Roblox itself is not a game.

-- About half of all Roblox-themed class bookings on Outschool are for classes in Coding & Tech, but the other half are spread across a variety of class subjects (examples below).
+- About half of all Roblox-themed class bookings on Outschool are for classes in Coding & Tech, but the other half is spread across a variety of class subjects (examples below).

 Roblox is incredibly popular with children and teens all over the world, and that popularity is reflected in the consistent success of Roblox-themed classes on Outschool.
 Let’s dive into how Roblox works and why you may want to consider offering a class related to this gaming platform.